Deployment of AI Server on EC2 instance

 You have come so far, so please don’t feel disappointed, We will help you to share your efforts all over the globe by hosting it on AWS EC2 instance!
 So, let’s move forward and make it possible, together.

 Before starting deployment on an EC2 instance, you must have to build the API to communicate with your ML program/model.
-If you haven’t built the API yet, kindly overview article “How to integrate Flask API with ML Models“
+If you haven’t built the API yet, kindly overview the article “How to integrate Flask API with ML Models“

 The prerequisites for the deployment of your AI Server on EC2 instance are:

 - Active AWS Credentials (Root or AMI user with access)